 Optional ingredient: Salt.

-I always add a pinch of salt to chocolate ganache because I just think it makes it taste even better.
-Salt balances the natural bitterness of chocolate and brings out its flavor.
+I always add a pinch of salt to chocolate ganache because salt makes everything taste better.
+Salt balances the natural bitterness of chocolate and intensifies its flavor.
 It might sound counterintuitive, but if you want chocolate ganache to taste more chocolatey, add a pinch of salt.

 Chop the chocolate into small pieces.
 The smaller the pieces of chocolate, the better it will melt into the cream.